VertebrateResequencing/wr/.docs/nextflowstrict3/spec.md

    parsed, then both `Calls` and `OnComplete` are populated.
 4. Given workflow with no lifecycle sections, when parsed, then `OnComplete` and `OnError` are empty.
+5. Given workflow with 2 process stages and `onComplete:` body, when translated, then a final job is created whose DepGroups include the dep_grps of both process stages.
+6. Given the onComplete job from test 5, then its `Cmd` contains the parsed onComplete body text as a shell script.
+7. Given workflow with `onError:` body and 2 process stages, when translated, then a polling job is created that uses a time-based limit group.
+8. Given the onError polling job, then its `Cmd` contains logic to check for buried/failed jobs and execute the onError body when a terminal error state is detected.

 ---